Eventtia/eventtia-core-docs/source/includes/_attendee_types.md

 > Make sure you replace &lt;your token&gt; with the JWT you get when you authenticate.

 > Make sure you replace &lt;event uri&gt; with the event uri for the event.

+> Make sure you replace &lt;entity_id&gt; with the id for the entity.

 > Example of a successful (200) response: